seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 //ST: !

-The bumpy curve on the graph shows the following: all technologies follow a similar pattern along their lifetime:
+This graph shows the pattern that all technologies follow along their lifetime:

 //ST: !